 When your shower faucet is no longer operating correctly, it might be time to replace the valve it contains.
 Faucets that are hard to move, don't turn the water off completely, or that cause fluctuations in the temperature of the water, can all indicate the need for a new valve.

-Replacing a shower faucet valve can be divided into two phases: removing the old valve and installing the new faucet valve.
-There might be many reasons to replace a shower faucet, but a common one is to install a new pressure-balanced valve that will sense fluctuations in the system and keep the water temperature constant, even if other fixtures and appliances are running while someone is showering.
-This can be an important safety consideration in preventing scalding.
+In addition to replacing a faulty valve, you might also want to undertake a shower valve replacement to take advantage of a new pressure-balanced valve that senses fluctuations in the system and keeps the water temperature constant, even if other fixtures and appliances are running while someone is showering.
+This can not only be a comfort enhancer, but it can be an important safety feature to prevent scalding.